1. Introduction

 Putting a Webview on the screen

-Replace the content of lib/main.dart with the following:
+Replace the contents of lib/main.dart

 lib/main.dart